komisergio/komisergio.github.io/_posts/2026-05-01-ecowas-hackathon-2026.md

 ## The result

-We finished first in Togo at every phase of the national qualifier.
-In Phase 1 we also placed first across the entire continent, out of 1,035 registered participants from every ECOWAS country.
+RedTeam-TG finished first in Togo across every phase of the national qualifier.
+In Phase 1, we also ranked first across the entire continent, out of 1,035 registered participants representing every ECOWAS member state.

 RedTeam-TG is qualified for the ECOWAS Grand Final in Ghana.

-I will be honest about what that took.
-The Jeopardy phase required breadth: you had to perform across cryptography, web exploitation, forensics, binary exploitation, steganography, OSINT, and mobile security in a single session.
-The KOTH was a completely different kind of pressure: automation, reaction speed, and the ability to flip between offense and defense without losing your footing.
-The Boot2Root rewarded clean methodology and composure under time pressure.
-These three skill sets do not overlap much.
-Getting through all three phases in first place is not a coincidence.
+To be direct about what that required: the Jeopardy phase demanded breadth, the ability to perform across cryptography, web exploitation, forensics, binary exploitation, steganography, OSINT, and mobile security within a single session.
+The King of the Hill phase was a different challenge entirely, built on automation, reaction speed, and the capacity to shift between offense and defense without losing ground.
+The Boot2Root rewarded methodical thinking and composure under time pressure.
+These three skill sets share little overlap.
+Finishing first through all three phases is not a coincidence.

-Huge respect to all the team members.
+Full credit to every member of the team.
 This was a collective result at every stage.

-To the Togolese teams who competed hard in Phase 1 (Government, FireTeam, L3arn3rs, Root Access TG): the level was high and that made the qualifier worth winning.
+To the Togolese teams who pushed hard in Phase 1, Government, FireTeam, L3arn3rs, and Root Access TG: the competition was fierce, and that is precisely what made it worth winning.

 See you in Ghana.